Krzysztof Sliwa:

 I am also interested in topology, differential geometry and other areas of modern mathematics, which I have studied to gain a deeper insight into the meaning of quantum gauge theories, the origin of mass and the structure of space-time, matter and all interactions, including gravity.

 In the last few years, I've embarked on studies of geometry and topology of the Universe.
 In the Standard Cosmological Model (SCM), the starting point is an interpretation of the observed increase of redshifts with the distance of far-away objects as a result of expansion of the Universe.
 Acceptance of this hypothesis led to the ideas of Big Bang and the Standard Model of Cosmology.
 Universe locally looks flat, its geometry is R1 x R3, or the Minkowski "world".
 However, interestingly, there is another possibility.
 Irving Ezra Segal, a mathematician and a mathematical physicist, showed in the second part of XX-th century that the same axioms of physical symmetries - global isotropy and homogeneity of space and time, and its causality properties - are satisfied not only by Minkowski spacetime, but also by a Universe whose geometry is R1 x S3.
 Segal's starting point was to extend the 10 parameter Poincare group to 15 parameter conformal group as the candidate for the underlying symmetry group of physics, as the Maxwell equations are conformally invariant.
 Locally, such Universe is indistinguishable from the flat Minkowski spacetime.
 It is the geometry of Einstein static Universe, which Einstein abandoned after the interpretation of the increase of redshift with distance became universally accepted as evidence for expanding Universe.
 Its spatial part is a 3-sphere, the surface of the unit sphere in 4-dimensional Euclidean space.
+If the universe is R1 x S3 but observations are made in flat Minkowski frame, then such an observer measures the “projections” from R1 x S3 into flat R1 x R3.
 The redshift in Segal's model arises in a geometric way analogously a distortion which appear when making maps using stereographic projection from S2, the surface of a sphere in 3-dimensional Euclidean space, onto a flat R2.
 Segal's model provides a verifiable prediction for the dependence of this geometric redshift on the propagation time, or the geodesic distance in S3.
 In 2017, I have decided to compare the data from the latest redshift catalogues available online with predictions of Segal's cosmology and SCM.
 The comparison, although in principle very simple, is non-trivial.
 For more distant objects, one can only estimate the distance using various proxies, for example magnitude, if one assumes that the chosen sources have the same absolute luminosity.
 Surprisingly, Segal's model has not yet been falsified with the currently available data.
 The magnitude-redshift data, m(z), for supernovae agree very well with SCM, but it also agrees with Segal's model.
 For quasars, the agreement is perhaps better with the latter.
 The number of observed galaxies as a function of redshift, N(< z), is another observable.
 Assuming that galaxies are uniformly distributed in the Universe, their number in a given fixed angular field of view is proportional to the enclosed volume, and dependence of this volume on the manifold distance is sensitive to the geometry of the Universe.
 Two Tufts undergraduate students, Maxwell Kaye and Nathan Burwig, joined me in this analysis.
 We examined the data from several Hubble Deep Fields, and found that the number of observed galaxies as a function of redshift is in very good agreement with Segal's model.
 Following Segal's original idea that the CMB appears unavoidably as residual light when considering solutions to Maxwell equations travelling over multiple trips around the spatially closed R1 x S3 Universe, I showed in February 2022 that the observed value of the CMB temperature can indeed be naturally explained.
 It is also quite likely that the observed structure in the power spectrum of CMB fluctuations can be explained as being due to hierarchy of large scale structures in the Universe - galaxy clusters, superclusters et cetera.
 Based on these analyses, Max and Nathan wrote Senior Honors Theses at Tufts.

 We plan to further study these fundamental questions about the topology and geometry of our Universe.
 We would like first to reanalyze the updated redshift catalogues and Deep Fields data.
 We will also try to find new observables that could differentiate between R1 x R3 versus R1 x S3 geometries.
 Also, rather than to study independently the magnitudes and the number of observed galaxies as a function of redshift, m(z) and N(< z), it would be preferable to perform a simultaneous fit to those observables.
 Augmented with the new data from the James Webb Space Telescope (JWST), the new Deep Field catalogues may allow such analyses.
 Also, JWST data could provide more information about absorption, which additionally complicates the m(z) and N(<z) observations.